peterwittek/peterwittek.com/content/the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa.md

 Category: Semidefinite programming
 Tags: Noncommutative polynomials, Python, Quantum information theory, Semidefinite programming, SymPy
 Slug: the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa
+Summary: Generating the semidefinite programming relaxation of polynomial optimization problems of noncommuting variables using the Nieto-Silleras and the Moroder hierarchies.

 Some alternatives to the NPA hierarchy ([Pironio et al., 2010](#pironio2010convergent)) were published recently.
 One of the new approaches takes all joint probabilities into consideration when looking